NethermindEth/fremen/README.md

 ## Governance & Safety

 ### Grand Overseer
 The system is governed by a Grand Overseer - a high-level AI system controlled by a WorldCoin-based DAO.
-This entity serves as the ultimate arbiter of task safety and alignment, ensuring all activities within the Fremens.ai ecosystem adhere to strict ethical guidelines inspired by Asimov's Laws of Robotics.
+This entity serves as the ultimate arbiter of task safety and alignment, ensuring all activities within the Fremen.life ecosystem adhere to strict ethical guidelines inspired by Asimov's Laws of Robotics.

 Key responsibilities:
 - Validation of task safety and alignment before posting